destapi/riot-blog/README.md

 }
 ```

-> The _mode: 'development'_ and _devtool: 'inline-source-map'_ properties are _not mandatory_, but for development purposes, it makes viewing and understanding the generated code a lot easier.
+> The _mode: 'development'_ and _devtool: 'inline-source-map'_ properties are _not mandatory_, but for development purposes, it makes viewing and debugging the generated code a lot easier.

 5. Add a build step in _package.json_, which can be executed as _npm run build_